 For a detailed discussion of your needs, please contact us using our contact form.

 The bakery is temporarily closed due to demolition of the building in Shibuya.
-Reopening is planned for September 21 at a new location in Nihonbashi.
-Details will be posted here as they become available.
+Reopening will be at a new location in Nihonbashi.

 Business Holidays [10/2022]